 Program details: All packages must be paid for at the time of purchase.
 Package prices do not include mileage or farm stop fees for farm visits.
 Once purchased, the package is non-refundable, no substitutions will be allowed, and all the services must be used within one calendar year.

 The package is designed to be split up between 2 appointments (Spring and Fall).
 If your horse passes away while participating in the program, a pro-rated refund will be given.

 Dental work includes sedation, a complete oral exam, and a basic performance float (including bit seats).
 This does not include extractions or radiographs.

 Horses must be at least 1 year of age to participate.
-Horses with no previour vaccinations will require booster vaccinations, not included with this program.
+Horses with no previous vaccinations will require booster vaccinations, not included in this program.